apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 the group of rows based on one or more specified aggregate functions.
 Spark also supports advanced aggregations to do multiple aggregations for the same input record set via `GROUPING SETS`, `CUBE`, `ROLLUP` clauses.
 The grouping expressions and advanced aggregations can be mixed in the `GROUP BY` clause and nested in `GROUPING SETS` clause.
-See more details in the `Mixed Grouping Analytics` section.
+See more details in the `Mixed/Nested Grouping Analytics` section.
 When a FILTER clause is attached to an aggregate function, only the matching rows are passed to that function.

 ### Syntax